This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Add garlic.
 Saute for about a minute, until fragrant.

-- Place the shredded chicken, broth, and buffalo sauce to the slow cooker.
+Place the shredded chicken, broth, and buffalo sauce into the slow cooker.
 Add all the ingredients from the pan and stir.

 - Cook for 3-4 hours on low.